-How to Lock Orientation to Stop Screen Rotation in iOS 7
+How to Lock Orientation to Stop Screen Rotation in iOS 8 and iOS 7

 - Swipe up from the very bottom of the display to summon Control Center – you can be on the lock screen, at the home screen, or in an app